Atlanta 2, N.Y. Mets 1 | Federal News Network

 |0

-a-struck out for Foltynewicz in the 8th. b-sacrificed for Martin in the 10th. c-lined out for Díaz in the 10th. d-grounded out for Brach in the 11th. e-struck out for Newcomb in the 12th. f-struck out for L.Jackson in the 14th. g-grounded out for Familia in the 14th.
+a-struck out for Keuchel in the 8th. b-grounded out for Sewald in the 8th. c-singled for Lagares in the 9th. d-grounded out for Rivera in the 9th.

-Runners left in scoring position_Atlanta 6 (A.Jackson, Freeman, Donaldson, Albies 2); New York 6 (Lagares, Nido, Rosario, Altherr).
-RISP_Atlanta 2 for 10; New York 0 for 7.
+Runners left in scoring position_Atlanta 1 (Flowers); New York 3 (Rivera 2, Panik).
+RISP_Atlanta 0 for 3; New York 1 for 8.

 |Atlanta